zhangdongsheng2/html-learning/ajax_axios/doc/源码解析/lib/adapters/README.md

 module.exports = function myAdapter(config) {
   // At this point:
-  //  - config has been merged with defaults
+  //  - config00000000 has been merged with defaults
   //  - request transformers have already run
   //  - request interceptors have already run

-  // Make the request using config provided
+  // Make the request using config00000000 provided
   // Upon response settle the Promise

   return new Promise(function(resolve, reject) {